shogun-toolbox/shogun/doc/OpenCV_docs/OpenCV_NN_vs_Shogun_NN.md

 ###Neural network comparison between Shogun and OpenCV

-We will try to do a one to one comparison between Shogun's implementation of neural network to that of OpenCV's one on a standard multi-class data-set available [here.](http://archive.ics.uci.edu/ml/machine-learning-databases/car/car.data) Our dataset consists of 1728 examples in which we will use the first half (864) as the training data and the rest as the testing data.
+In this document, we will do a comparison between Shogun's implementation of neural networks and OpenCV's one using a standard multi-class data-set available [here.](http://archive.ics.uci.edu/ml/machine-learning-databases/car/car.data) Our dataset consists of 1728 examples.
+We will use the first half (864) as the training data and the rest as the testing data.

 Let's start with the includes!
 ```CPP